Fayetteville History Museum

 NEW!
 Historic Classroom at Orange Street School Open House

-Join museum staff for a look inside the recently restored Historic Classroom at Orange Street School, located at 600 Orange Street.
-Learn about the educational significance of the school, the Black leaders of Fayetteville who paved the path, and the continuing impact this institution has in Fayetteville.
-Call to register at (910) 433-1457.
+Join museum staff for a look inside the recently restored Historic Classroom at Orange Street School, located at 600 Orange St. Learn about the educational significance of the school, the Black leaders of Fayetteville who paved the path and the continuing impact this institution has in Fayetteville.
+Call to register.

 E. E. Smith House Open House